 In the age of social media, we know for sure that facades can be faulty.
 Surprising or not, this applies to banking as well.
-Who would have thought that behind the tall glass buildings and the modern-looking mobile banking apps, there are banking back-office systems that remind us of grey and soulless solutions created 20 years ago.
+Who would have thought that behind the tall glass buildings and the modern-looking mobile banking apps, there are core banking back-office systems that remind us of grey and soulless solutions created 20 years ago.
 It's unbelievable how much struggle these systems cause ─ starting from long-lasting employee training, unacceptable mistakes, overall stress level, poor productivity, awful client service, etc.

 We believe there can be improvements made from the UX perspective, and we're enthusiastic about helping the financial institutions and employees who combat these banking back-office systems daily.
 And, let's not forget about the customers who are directly affected by the way a banking back-office system operates.
 A new approach would significantly increase the speed, accuracy and reliability of the financial institution.

-And now we'd like to introduce you to six mind-altering banking back-office design concepts created by UX architects and designers from the UXDA team.
+And now we'd like to introduce you to six mind-altering core banking back-office design concepts created by UX architects and designers from the UXDA team.
 These designs were created to demonstrate banking back-office CAN and should be simple and pleasant to use.

 Each of the unique designs is created according to specifics and requirements of varying types of banks.
 Some are more conventional and reserved while others dare to be trendy, creative and bright.
 Detailed descriptions are displayed below the images of designs.